 I was surprised by the red poppies bursting out all over the landscape, the snowcapped mountains where I'd expected desert, and the national commitment to mystical poetry and song.
 The most profound surprise of all was the genuine warmth of the people.
 Throughout my trip to Iran, from Tehran to Tabriz to the smallest village in the desert, people went out of their way to express appreciation at our visit.
 In Yazd, a restaurant owner went so far as to place an American flag on our table and blast “The Star-Spangled Banner” from the speakers, causing the other patrons to rise from their seats out of respect.
 Now, that's surprising.

 Wonderfully Uncrowded UNESCO Sites

 On our first day we visited the Golestan Palace in Tehran.
 Here our guide is explaining the life and times of Nasser al-Din Shah at his tomb in a quiet corner of the palace.
 The 19th-century Persian king was famous for his courtly visits to Europe, his (large) harem, and his assassination by a revolutionary in 1896.

 The palace was a pleasant surprise—an equivalent place in Europe would be overrun with tourists and selfie sticks.
 Instead, it was magnificently quiet; you could hear the babble in the fountains and the chattering of parrots overhead.

 I had my picture taken by a young Iranian couple who were also strolling around Golestan, being tourists themselves.
-They were thrilled to see a group of Americans touring their capital.
+They were thrilled to see a group of American tourists in Iran touring their capital.